 If you finish your workout room, you may want to put your fitness equipment on the floor.
 Are you wondering if this will damage your flooring?
 Especially when you installed the laminate flooring.

 Will the treadmill damages the laminate flooring?
 Yes, a treadmill is a heavy machine that can cause extensive damage to the laminate floor.
-It can cause dents, scratches, or worse damages sometimes in the course of use.
+It can cause dents, scratches, or worse, damages sometimes in the course of use.

-Why You Shouldn’t Put a Treadmill Over Laminate Flooring?
+Why You Shouldn’t Put a Treadmill Over Laminate Flooring

 Lightweight treadmills can slide on the floor, causing slippages to the user or prominent scratches on the laminate flooring.

 To avoid all such damages and problems, it is necessary to use a treadmill mat in between the flooring and the treadmill to offer protection to both the floor and the equipment.
 The last thing you would wish for is to damage your flooring only because you did not take enough caution to protect it.

 Will a Treadmill Damages Your Carpet?